 2. After refueling at the visitor center, make your way down the Main Park Road to several of the park’s attractions.
 A one-way journey will take about an hour in good weather, but you’ll be stopping along the way a lot.

 3. Your first stop along the Main Park Road should be Sulphur Works – an active hydrothermal area.
 And when I say active, you have no idea how active!
 Walk over to the bubbling mudpot and steaming vents, and you’ll see what I mean!
 Sure, the smells aren’t too pretty (absolutely disgusting if I may add), but seeing this impressive mudpot is not to be missed!

 4. Next up, the beautiful Emerald Lake!
 We were surprised to be one of the only visitors here, as the water is just so lovely for photography!
 A short stop, but definitely worth it, and right off the side of the road.

 5. Ready for the park’s main attraction and why most visit Lassen National Park?
-Bumpass Hell Trail, a three mile round-trip hike leads to a boardwalk where you can listen to bubbling mudpots, watch the steam escape from a fumarole (named Big Boiler), marvel at the unusual multi-colored soil, and watch the boiling pools of water.
+Bumpass Hell Trail, a three mile round-trip hike leads to a boardwalk full of all kinds of crazy things.
+Here you can listen to bubbling mudpots, watch the steam escape from a fumarole (named Big Boiler), marvel at the unusual multi-colored soil, and watch the boiling pools of water.
+WHOA!